chrisallenlane/tiny-and-weird/README.md

 Why Minify PHP?
 ---------------
 PHP is not commonly minified, because it is not sent over the Internet from server to client.
 In some edge-cases, though, you may want to minify it regardless.
-I created `Tiny and Weird` when I was writing a trojan (which I wanted to be both small and unreadable) for a white-hat security project.
+I created `Tiny and Weird` when I was writing a trojan (that I wanted to be both small and unreadable) for a white-hat security project.

 Security
 --------